radiantone/entangle/README.md

 ```
 This represents the *structured* paradigm, based off a more strict type of lambda math notation where functions invoke functions until the top-most value is produced.

-We can also write this as a sequence of declarations
+We can also write this as a sequence of *imperative* declarations

 ```python
     _five = five()